 Slow Cooker Sweet and Sour Chicken

-- 1 8 ounce can pineapple chunks in pineapple juice (not syrup)
+- 8 ounces pineapple chunks in pineapple juice (not syrup)

 - 2 teaspoons grated fresh ginger root

 - 2 to 3 bell peppers, assorted colors, seeded and chopped